Cricut VS Laser: Which One Suits You?

 The Limitations of Setting Up a Cricut Machine with a Laser Source

-There are some clear limitations to consider compared to using the machine strictly as intended or investing in a purpose-built desktop laser cutter/engraver instead:
+Retrofitting a Cricut with a laser can indeed expand its capabilities, but there are important limitations to consider when comparing it to using the machine as intended or investing in a dedicated desktop laser cutter or engraver:

 Can't decide Between a Cricut & Laser Cutter?